 The global financial crisis that began in 2008 caused disruption in the financial markets, including somewhat diminished liquidity and credit availability.
 We are unable to predict the strength and duration of an economic recovery.
+During 2012 and continuing to today research customers in our major markets have been concerned about levels of future government spending.
+In the U.S., researchers appear concerned about the effects of the sequestration on the federal government's future funding levels for life science research.
 While these conditions have not impaired our ability to access credit markets to date, there can be no assurance that these conditions will not adversely affect our ability to do so in the future, particularly if there is further deterioration in the world financial markets and major economies.

 As our business has grown, we have become increasingly subject to the risks arising from adverse changes in domestic and global economic conditions.
-Continued concerns about credit markets, consumer confidence, economic conditions, volatile corporate profits and reduced capital spending could continue to negatively impact demand for our products.
+Continued concerns about credit markets, consumer confidence, economic conditions, government spending to sponsor life science research, volatile corporate profits and reduced capital spending could continue to negatively impact demand for our products.
 If economic growth in the U.S. and other countries continues to be slow and does not improve, customers may delay purchases of our products.
 The tightening of credit in financial markets may adversely affect the ability of our customers and suppliers to obtain financing, which could result in a decrease in, or deferrals or cancellations of, the sale of our products.
 If global economic and market conditions, or economic conditions in the United States, remain uncertain or persist, spread, or deteriorate further, we may experience a material adverse effect on our business, operating results and financial condition.
 Unstable economic, political and social conditions make it difficult for our customers, our suppliers and us to accurately forecast and plan future business activities.
 If such conditions persist, our business, financial condition and results of operations could suffer.
 We cannot project the extent of the impact of the economic environment on our industry or us.